nestybox/sysbox-ee/docs/usage.md

 alternative to privileged containers (i.e., one that can run system level workloads but with enhanced isolation from the underlying host).

-Within a system container however, you can deploy privileged Docker containers (e.g., by installing Docker inside the sysstem container and deploying inner containers with the `docker run --privileged` flag).
+Within a system container however, you *can* deploy privileged Docker containers (e.g., by installing Docker inside the system container and deploying inner containers with the `docker run --privileged` flag).

-Note however that a privileged container inside a system container is privileged within the context of the system container only, but *not* in the underlying host.
-In other words, such a privileged container can access resources of the parent system container, but not other system resources.
+Note however that a privileged container inside a system container is privileged within the context of the system container only, but *not* on the underlying host.
+In other words, such a privileged container can access all resources of the parent system container, but not other system resources.
 For example, when running a privileged container inside a system container, the `/proc` mounted inside the privileged container does not allow access to all host resources.
 Rather, it only allows access to resources associated with the system container.

-The ability to run privileged containers inside a system container is useful when using the system container as a Docker sandbox and deploying inner containers that require full privileges (typically containers containing system level apps).
+The ability to run privileged containers inside a system container is useful when using the system container as a Docker sandbox and deploying inner containers that require full privileges (typically containers containing system services).

 ## Checkpoint and Restore Support